 in combination with KISQALI carefully as well.
 That is, the:

 Aromatase inhibitor OR fulvestrant, depending on what your doctor has prescribed.

 LHRH agonist (if you are a premenopausal or perimenopausal woman).

 Before you take KISQALI

 When you must not use it

-inhibitors, or to any of the other ingredients of KISQALI tablets, listed at the end
+any of the other ingredients of KISQALI tablets (see list at the end of this leaflet).

 Some of the symptoms of an allergic reaction may include: